-At the beginning of the current session of Parliament in May 2021, the UK Government reiterated its commitment to reform the private rented sector.
-They have said that they will publish a White Paper - a policy document outlining their proposals for future legislation - in autumn 2021.
+In May 2022, the UK Government confirmed it will bring forward a Renters Reform Bill for England in the coming session of Parliament.
+They have said that they will publish a White Paper - a policy document outlining their proposals for future legislation - ahead of the Bill.

 The NRLA has welcomed the Government's decision to publish a white paper, recognising the significance of the changes for the sector.
-We are participating, along with other stakeholders, in roundtables chaired by Eddie Hughes MP, Minister for Rough Sleeping and Housing, to discuss the issues which will be raised in the White Paper.
+We are participating, along with other stakeholders, in roundtables chaired by Eddie Hughes MP, Minister for Rough Sleeping and Housing, to discuss the issues.

-We have now also set out our proposals for the private rented sector, in our report: A New Deal for the Private Rented Sector.
+We have set out our proposals for the private rented sector, in our report: A New Deal for the Private Rented Sector.

 You can download our proposals which we sent to the government here.